siroken3/cookiecutter-aws-sam-typescript/README.md

 # Cookiecutter SAM for TypeScript 3.3 Lambda functions

-This is a This is a [Cookiecutter](https://github.com/audreyr/cookiecutter) template to create a Serverless App based on Serverless Application Model (SAM) and TypeScript 3.3.
+This is a [Cookiecutter](https://github.com/audreyr/cookiecutter) template to create a Serverless App based on Serverless Application Model (SAM) and TypeScript 3.3.

 It is important to note that you should not try to `git clone` this project but use